i-fuente/turn-test/README.md

 ### Selenium driver
 This file habdle the driver path for the given browser on the data handler **DO NOT TOUCH THIS FILE**

+### Allure
+This folder contains the reports reasults